nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 Examples:
 * `note 1 /note S/Pass Holder` will add the note “S/Pass Holder” to the applicant identified by ID 1.

-### Exporting applicants contacts by role/stage : `/export`
+### Exporting applicants contacts : `/export`
-Filter to isolate the applicants that match the desired stage or role.
-Export will then extract those applicants' contacts into a separate HRConnect
+Use filter or find to isolate the applicants that match the desired stage or role or name.
+Export will then extract those applicants' contacts into an external JSON file.
 Format: /export

 * Achieve an additional layer of organisation to properly arrange contacts

 Examples:
-*  `/export` will append contacts from that page onto another page.
+*  `/export` will append contacts from that page onto another external JSON file.

 ### Clearing all entries : `clear`